-- (a) Employees shall be paid in accordance with the rates of pay negotiated by the parties to this agreement, subject to Clause 27.6. - (b) The distribution of paycheques shall be done in such a manner that the details of the paycheque shall be confidential. - (c) Rates of pay shall be increased as follows: - Effective July 1, 2019 all wage scales in the collective agreement which were in effect on June 30, 2019 shall be increased by 2%.
-The new rates shall be rounded to the nearest whole cent or dollar as applicable. - Effective July 1, 2020, all wage scales in the collective agreement which were in effect June 30, 2020 shall be increased by 2%.
-The new rates shall be rounded to the nearest whole cent or dollar as applicable. - Effective July 1, 2021, all wage scales in the collective agreement which were in effect June 30, 2021 shall be increased by 2%.
-The new rates shall be rounded to the nearest whole cent or dollar as applicable. - These wage increases, including retroactive payment, shall apply to all current employees who are members of the bargaining unit on the date of ratification.
-Notwithstanding the foregoing, any former employees who worked for the JIBC and were part of the bargaining unit between July 1, 2019 and the date of ratification must apply to the JIBC within 12 weeks of ratification in order to be eligible and receive the increased amount as retroactive pay.
-It is understood that any retroactive payments will be processed when practicable, given the current public health issue. - (d) The rates of pay are recorded in Appendix 1B.
+- (a) Employees shall be paid in accordance with the rates of pay negotiated by the parties to this agreement, subject to Clause 27.5 (Rate of Pay on Promotion, Demotion and Reclassification). - (b) The distribution of paycheques shall be done in such a manner that the details of the paycheque shall be confidential. - (c) Rates of pay shall be increased as follows: - Effective July 1, 2022 all wage scales in the collective agreement which were in effect on June 30, 2022 shall be increased by 25¢ per hour.
+The resulting rates of pay will be increased by a further 3.24%.
+The new rates shall be rounded to the nearest whole cent or dollar as applicable. - Effective July 1, 2023, all wage scales in the collective agreement which were in effect June 30, 2023 shall be increased by 5.5%.
+The new rates shall be rounded to the nearest whole cent or dollar as applicable. - Effective July 1, 2024, all wage scales in the collective agreement which were in effect June 30, 2024 shall be increased by 2%.
+The new rates shall be rounded to the nearest whole cent or dollar as applicable. - The above wage increases shall be adjusted pursuant to Letter of Understanding #3: Cost of Living Adjustment as per the BCGEU Common Agreement.

+(d) The rates of pay are recorded in Appendix 1B.